• Skip to primary navigation

 Non-alcoholic Mulled Wine (Glühwein)

 This non-alcoholic mulled wine is a super easy, warming and comforting Christmas mocktail.
 Perfect for cozy winter nights, holiday gatherings, and festivities.
-This recipe is suitable for everyone who doesn't or cannot drink alcohol, including kids, pregnant women and drivers.
+This recipe is suitable for everyone who doesn't or cannot drink alcohol, including kids.

 A close-up photo of a glass mug with red liquid, cinnamon stick, and sliced citrus in it.